emacs-lsp/lsp-dart/README.md

 :grey_question: `LSP :: No LSP server for dart-mode(check *lsp-log*).`

-:small_blue_diamond: Try to set the `lsp-dart-project-sdk-dir` to the Dart SDK dir instalation or if you are using Flutter, `<your-flutter-dir>/bin/cache/dart-sdk/`.
+:small_blue_diamond: Try to set the `lsp-dart-sdk-dir` to the Dart SDK dir instalation or if you are using Flutter, `<your-flutter-dir>/bin/cache/dart-sdk/`.

 ## Community
 All feedback and suggestions are very welcome!